sparkflows/sparkflows-docs/docs/tutorials/time-series/ts1.rst

 --------------------------------------

 * In FUTURE PERIOD block give number of steps you want to predict
-* Give FREQUENCY as Monthely or Daily
+* Give FREQUENCY as Monthly or Daily
 * INCLUDE HISTORY will true for testing our model and False for production

 .. figure:: ../../_assets/tutorials/time-series/prophet_future.png